adeo/mozaic-design-system/src/pages/Contributing/Designers/index.md

 When an element is used twice, you need to create a symbol that will be usable and repeated in the final symbols.
 This will make the modification process faster when you need to update the component.

-You can download the design kit to check how the symbols are built [here](https://github.com/adeo/design-system--styleguide/releases/download/v1.0.1-alpha.19/designer-kit.zip).
+You can download the [designer kit](https://github.com/adeo/design-system--styleguide/releases/download/v1.0.1-alpha.19/designer-kit.zip) to check how the symbols are built.
 Every Sketch file we produce is built the same way.